sliemeobn/elementary-dom/README.md

 ## Highly experimental, do not use.

-Developed with dev snapshot of swift and matching wasm SDK.
+Developed with a recent snapshot of swift.
+No WASM/WASI SDK required when built for Embedded (see [Example](Examples/Embedded))

 ## Things to figure out